Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 No, this is known issue, due to underlying optimizations we cannot control.

-* *What are the next steps for Brevitas + Compile?*
+* *What are the next steps for Brevitas + compile?*

 We would like to expand the optimization area, balancing code refactoring for compile with observed speed-ups.
-An example of this is to compile an entire QuantLayer, but we also need to study on the trade-offs.
+An example of this is to compile an entire ``QuantLayer``, but we also need to study on the trade-offs.
 We would love to increase of test suite for this, and we welcome all contributions.